 This statement produces some controversy but it’s very well supported in the research.

-A correlary of this is that most people tend to grow according to certain trajectory bands.
+A corollary of this is that most people tend to grow according to certain trajectory bands.
 This is about a trajectory rather than a growth rate.
-Some people are on higher trajectory, as if they were shot out into the growth world from a canon at a steeper angle.
+Some people are on higher trajectory, as if they were shot out into the growth world from a cannon at a steeper angle.
 People may be able to transcend their trajectory, but the vast majority of us don’t: once we get into our 20s, our growth in handling uncertainty at work is pretty predictable.

 So people have different growth trajectories, as if they were shot from canons at different angles or with different initial force.
 Everyone starts off at ground level, so to speak, but then have different angles up.